jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The Navigator chanted his lineage.
 An old woman answered, naming ancestors we knew.
 Cousins.

 They showed us black stone adzes, sharper than ours.
 "From the mountain island," the Chief said.
 "We trade fish for stone, stone for shells, shells for taro.
-Each island holds different gifts."
+Each island holds different gifts.
+Trade makes us strong."

-We offered our fire-drill design.
-They offered star paths to the obsidian island.

-The Fire-Keeper sang the fire song.
-The spark came.
-Mahuika had accepted us—and given us trading partners.

-We built shelters with the wood Tāne provided.
-We planted the taro we carried, reading the soil as Rongo taught us.
-We fished in Tangaroa's waters.
+We moved on.
+Found a new island.

+Built shelters, planted the taro, fished the waters.
 We raised the red arrow on stones, honoring the Navigator who brought us.

-The gods guided us across the ocean.
-The gods gave us this island.
-The gods blessed every tool we build—canoes and fire-drills and planting sticks.

 "This is the wisdom that flows in your blood," he says.
 "You plant our food here.
 Someday, you may follow the lights and venture out to plant new lands in new places.
 The gods give us the signs, we only must read them, trust in their path, and go from land to land, island to island.
 Our people will visit the world."